-The provisions of the preceding articles apply also in case the vessel is managed by an Operator-not Owner, except for the case that the latter has acquired the availability following an illicit act and the creditor is aware of the same.
+The provisions of the preceding Articles apply also in case the vessel is managed by an operator owner, except for the case that the latter has acquired the availability following an illicit act and the creditor is aware of the same.

-Privileges on the properties loaded
+Privileges on the Properties Loaded

-The following credits are privileged on the properties loaded:
+The following credits are privileged on the properties loaded:-

-- 1. Legal expenses due to the Administration or made in the common interest of creditors for attachment or enforcement proceedings on the properties; - custom duties due on the properties in the place of unloading; - 3. indemnities and rewards for assistance and salvage and the sums due for contribution to general averages; - 4. credits arising out of carriage contracts including unloading expenses and the rent of warehouses in which the properties are stored; - 5. amounts of capital and interest due for obligations undertaken by the Master on cargo in the cases envisaged sub. article 96.
+- 1. Legal expenses due to the administration or made in the common interest of creditors for attachment or enforcement proceedings on the properties, - 2.
+Customs duties due on the properties in the place of unloading, - 3.
+Indemnities and rewards for assistance and salvage and the sums due for contribution to the general averages, - 4.
+Credits arising out of carriage contracts including expenses and the rent of warehouses in which the properties are stored. - 5.
+Amounts of capital and interest due for obligations undertaken by the master on cargo in the cases envisaged in sub.
+Article 96.

-The credits indicated in the above numbers are preferred to those guaranced by pawn on the properties loaded.
+The credits indicated in the above numbers are preferred to those guaranteed by pawn on the properties loaded.

-If the properties loaded are lost or damaged, the amounts due for indemnities of the loss or averages, including those due by the Insurers, are bound to the payment of the preferred credits indicated above, unless the same amounts are used to repair the loss or average.
+If the properties loaded are lost or damaged, the amounts due for indemnities of the loss or averages including those due by the insures are bound to the payment of the preferred credits indicated above, unless the same amounts are used to repair the loss or average.